 According to information from the White House, there are more than 550,000 homeless people in the United States.
 These people need warm, nutritious food to survive.
 Volunteering at a soup kitchen can help organizations who are feeding the homeless.

 What to expect: There are a variety of tasks you may be asked to do in a soup kitchen.
 Food preparation is one of them, but unless you have the skills to prepare a lot of food in a short time, you may be asked to do something else.
 Serving the food and cleaning up after it has been served is just as important as making it.

 2. Help at a Treatment Center

 What to expect: If you’re talented with crafts and other skills, you can volunteer to help with art therapy.
 Or if you have had experience with helping a loved one overcome their own addiction, you can share your story and inspire others.
+If you want, you can join Rehab in Idaho, and help addicts battling alcohol addiction or those suffering from mental health issues.
 This could be a great way to prepare for a career as a sober companion.